vin-00/Weather-Widget/README.md

 To start the development server, run: npm run dev

-This will launch the application at http://localhost:5173.

-Customization
+## Customization
 You can customize the widget by modifying the code in the src directory.
 The main components are:

-CitySelector: Allows users to choose the city for weather information.
+- SearchBox : Allows users to choose the city for weather information.
-WeatherDisplay: Displays the current weather information for the selected city.
+- InfoBox: Displays the current weather information for the selected city.
 Feel free to add more features, styles, or integrate additional APIs to enhance the functionality of the weather widget.